2017 Important Junior Updates

 USTA Southern will create a direct acceptance list for the Southern Closed Championships that includes the top 16 age-eligible players for each of the Boys’ and Girls’ 12s-18s divisions.
 This list will exempt players from playing their state qualifier.

 The direct acceptance list for each age division (BG12-18s) will be published on this website on May 15.
 This list will be comprised of the top 16 age-eligible players for June in their respective age divisions.
 Players not listed on the direct acceptance list are not eligible for this exemption.
-Players must register for the Southern Closed Championships to take advantage of this exemption.
+Players must register for the Southern Closed Championship to take advantage of this exemption.
+You can find the list of these championships by clicking here.

 USTA National Standings List Announcement: